The Interplay between Utility and Risk in Portfolio Selection: The Problem

-\begin{remark} Note that while from an investor’s perspective it may be more natural to study the problem for a fixed market $\bar{S} \in \mathbb{S}(L)$, from a regulator’s perspective, the model-independent formulation is more relevant because they must specify the risk constraint \emph{without} knowing the market model in advance. \end{remark}
+\begin{remark} From an investor's perspective, the fixed-market problem is the more natural one, since the optimization problem is solved in a given market model.
+From a regulatory or model-robustness perspective, however, the market-independent question is more relevant.
+It asks whether the utility/risk specification itself rules out ill-posed leveraged sequences, independently of the chosen arbitrage-free market model. \end{remark}